xwp/wp-foo-bar/CONTRIBUTING.md

 	_The coverage report is stored in the `tests/coverage/html` directory._

-- `npm run xdebug:status` to get the status of xdebug.
+- `npm run xdebug:status` to get the status of Xdebug in the running WordPress container.

-- `npm run xdebug:start` to start xdebug.
+- `npm run xdebug:start` to start Xdebug in the running WordPress container.

-- `npm run xdebug:stop` to stop xdebug.
+- `npm run xdebug:stop` to stop Xdebug in the running WordPress container.